Ichthus-Development/ichthus-engineering-standards/README.md

 Uppercase MUST / SHOULD / MAY define enforceable rules.

 Use of the term "preferred" indicates a strong default, not a prohibition.

+For the purposes of this document, "public API" refers to any type, member, schema, or contract intended for consumption outside its defining assembly, project, or bounded context.

 ---